raulfraile/distill/README.md

 useful for installers that want to reduce the bandwidth usage trying to choose compression formats with higher compression ratio and available in the client machine.

-The library provides two strategies (more can be added):
+The library provides three strategies (more can be added):

 * Minimum size (default): Choose files with higher compression ratio.
 * Uncompression speed: Choose files which are faster to uncompress.
+* Random: Gets a random file which can be uncompressed by the system.

 ```php
 use Distill\Distill;